fabianwilliams/graph-search-mcp/README.md

 # 🔍 Search Microsoft 365 Files with Model Context Protocol (MCP) + Microsoft Graph

-Ever wanted to ask an AI assistant like Claude or ChatGPT to search your OneDrive or Microsoft 365 files — _and actually get a real, accurate result_?
+Ever wanted to ask an AI assistant like Claude or ChatGPT to search your OneDrive or Microsoft 365 files — and actually get a real, accurate result?
 This project shows you exactly how to do that using **Model Context Protocol (MCP)**, **Microsoft Graph**, and a set of handy utilities and plugins you can run locally or publish to npm.

-> 🧠 **No deep coding knowledge required** — we break it down step by step.
+> 🧠 No deep coding knowledge required — we break it down step by step.

 ---